00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Justice, vengeance, war.

-## Divine Blast
+# DIVINE BLAST

 **Prerequisite:** Cha 29.

 **Benefit:** The deity can use this ability a number of times per day equal to 3 + its Charisma bonus.
 The ray created can extend up to one mile per rank (the deity chooses the length).
-Targets the ray strikes take 1d12 points of damage per rank of the deity, plus 1d12 points of damage per point of Charisma bonus the deity has.
+Targets the ray strikes take 1d12 points of damage per rank of the deity, plus 1d12

+points of damage per point of Charisma bonus the deity has.
 There is no saving throw, but the deity must make a ranged touch attack to hit a target.
 The deity can make the ray look, sound, smell, and feel like any-thing it desires.
-Despite the appearance of the ray, the damage it deals results directly from divine power and is therefore not subject to being reduced by *protection from elements *and similar magic.
+Despite the appearance of the ray,

+the damage it deals results directly from divine power and is therefore not subject to being reduced by *protection from elements *and similar magic.

 **Notes:** The ray destroys a *wall of force, prismatic wall, *or *prismatic sphere *it hits (all layers in a prismatic effect are destroyed).
 The ray itself is unaffected and can strike a target behind the *wall of force *or prismatic effect.